Delay-Aware Reinforcement Learning for Highway On-Ramp Merging under Stochastic Communication Latency

-In the case of on-ramp merging, numerous studies leverage RL techniques to ensure a safe and effective merging.
-An on-ramp merging optimization control framework based on a deep RL that optimizes lane keeping and lane-changing at the same time was proposed in \cite{ZHAO2020542}.
+With the recent successes of reinforcement learning (RL) in board games \cite{silver2018general} and Atari \cite{mnih2013playing}, researchers applied RL-based algorithms to extensive real-world applications such as natural language processing \cite{sharma2017literature}, aviation \cite{razzaghi2022survey}, and autonomous driving \cite{wang2017formulation}.
+In the case of highway on-ramp merging, numerous studies leverage RL techniques to ensure a safe and effective merging.
+An on-ramp merging optimal control framework based on a deep RL that optimizes lane keeping and lane-changing at the same time was proposed in \cite{ZHAO2020542}.
 The proposed approach had a shorter travel time and lower emergency braking rate compared to baseline methods.
-However, it should be noted that their framework could only accommodate a fixed number of surrounding vehicles, limiting its applicability to real-world scenarios.
 RL and model predictive control (MPC) were combined in \cite{lubars2021combining} to leverage their strengths together.
-The authors claimed MPC solutions provide more robustness to out-of-distribution traffic patterns and RL techniques are better in terms of efficiency and passenger comfort.
-They considered a single-lane highway merging scenario with one default driving style for the surrounding vehicles.
-However, they did not address the inclusion of various driving styles for the surrounding vehicles or consider multi-lane highway scenarios.
+The authors claimed that MPC solutions provide more robustness to out-of-distribution traffic patterns and RL techniques are better in terms of efficiency and passenger comfort.
+They considered a single-lane highway on-ramp merging scenario with a default driving style for the surrounding vehicles.

 Developing safe merging control algorithms was the aim of some other studies.
-A real-time bi-level control framework was proposed in \cite{lyu2021probabilistic} that ensures safety using control barrier functions (CBF).
-Combining learning-based control methods with CBF was not addressed in this work.
-CBFs always need a good approximation of the model of the system, which may not be applicable to all driving scenarios.
+A real-time bi-level control framework was proposed in \cite{lyu2021probabilistic} that ensures safety using a control barrier function (CBF).
+Combining learning-based control methods with CBF was not addressed in their work.
+CBFs always require a good approximation of the system model, which may not be applicable to all driving scenarios.
 A probabilistic CBF algorithm was proposed in \cite{PCBF} to account for model uncertainty.
-The proposed algorithm was tested based on a real dataset provided by the National Highway Traffic Safety Administration \cite{nhtsa}.
+The proposed algorithm was tested based on the Next Generation Simulation (NGSIM) provided by the Federal Highway Administration (FHWA) \cite{ngsim}.